How To Propose An Article

-To propose an article, please send the following:
+To propose an article, please use the article submission form below to submit the following:

 - An abstract of your proposed article (200 word maximum);

 - A link to (or attachment with) an example of your writing; and

 - Your current resume/CV or a brief biography.
 (Our goal is to share perspectives from across the library community, so this item is intended to give us a sense of who you are, with what type of library you are associated, if any, and what perspective you bring to the topic.)

 Alternately, you may submit a completed article.
 It should be approximately 2,000-5,000 words with citations as appropriate.
 If submitting a completed article please ensure it follows our style guide.

 A member of the Editorial Board will respond to your message within a week.
 In general, we will make a decision based on how well your proposal seems to fit our goals, content, and style.